rust-lang/prev.rust-lang.org/ja-JP/faq.md

 Does Rust have copy constructors?
 </a></h3>

 Not exactly.
-Types which implement `Copy` will do a standard C-like "shallow copy" with no extra work (similar to "plain old data" in C++).
+Types which implement `Copy` will do a standard C-like "shallow copy" with no extra work (similar to trivially copyable types in C++).
 It is impossible to implement `Copy` types that require custom copy behavior.
 Instead, in Rust "copy constructors" are created by implementing the `Clone` trait, and explicitly calling the `clone` method.
 Making user-defined copy operators explicit surfaces the underlying complexity, making it easier for the developer to identify potentially expensive operations.

 <h3><a href="#does-rust-have-move-constructors" name="does-rust-have-move-constructors">
 Does Rust have move constructors?